Q: I need to integrate my CRM with MailUp. How should I do? Is there any documentation available on this subject?

 Cons: more complex to develop on the customer's side

 How it works: A code section is added to all the CRM pages where the user file is modified (personal data and status subscribed/unsubscribed in particular).
 This section updates the MailUp database via standard APIs or Web Services.
-MailUp generates the flow of statistics and unsubscriptions towards via batch FTP mode.
+MailUp generates the flow of statistics and unsubscriptions towards the CRM system via batch FTP mode.
 Unsubscriptions could also be exported via API call to customer’s public procedure (following specifications provided by the customer).
 The user can then switch from the CRM to MailUp by just pressing one button (an auto log-in procedure can be activated), manage the contacts inside the CRM but then needs to access to MailUp in order to send the message.
 The user logs in to the MailUp console without password, composes the message, chooses the target (browsing by group, list or applying filters), then sends the message and analyzes sending statistics.
 MailUp personnel can provide support and a testing environment.
 In addition, we can give you credits for this kind of integration if you wish.

 Q: My system requires a type of integration not included in this document.
 Can it be developed anyway?